 At its discretion, in response to individual inquiry or by publication, the College will provide Directory Information in accordance with the provisions of the Act to include: student name, address, telephone number, date and place of birth, major field of study, classification, study load, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
-Students may withhold Directory Information by notifying the Registrar in writing within two weeks after the first day of class for the fall term.
+Students may withhold Directory Information by notifying the Registrar in writing.

-A detailed statement of policies and procedures pertinent to Huntingdon's implementation of the Act is available upon request to the Registrar.
+A detailed statement of policies and procedures pertinent to Huntingdon's implementation of the Act is available on the College's web site or upon request to the Registrar.